Anthropic's Claude 4 Announced: New AI Capabilities for Coding, Agents, and Claude Code in VS Code / IntelliJ

 claude-code

-Anthropic has released four new capabilities on their API specifically designed for building more powerful AI agents:
+Anthropic has released four new capabilities on their API for building AI agents:

 Both models maintain consistent pricing with previous Opus and Sonnet models: